| Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 YHWH is accommodating Himself to physical human language to make His point to Jeremiah.

-32:42 God is the source of all things (i.e., one causality in the universe).
+32:42 God is the source of all things (i.e. one causality in the universe).
 If there is only one God, then basically He either allows or uses both good and evil.
 This is the affirmation of the OT.
 The OT recognized no secondary causes!

 32:44 The promises of restoration are multi-fulfillment oracles.
 These promises were meant to be a reality to the post-exilic Judean community and, in one sense, they were.
-However, the "eternal covenant" was broken again as the interbiblical and Roman periods clearly demonstrate.
+However, the "eternal covenant" was broken again as the interbiblical (Seleucid) and Roman periods clearly demonstrate.
 For me these promises to national Israel must be re-evaluated in light of the life and teaching of Jesus.
 If the NT is revelation, then it must be noted that the national promises have been universalized, which was always YHWH's intent.
 Please look at the following Special Topic; it shows my biases and meta-narrative orientation.

 SPECIAL TOPIC: WHY DO OT COVENANT PROMISES SEEM SO DIFFERENT FROM NT COVENANT PROMISES?)